-Sam joined Kroll in 2018 following eight years at CENTRA Technology, Inc., where he was Principal Analyst and Director for Transactional Risk.
-In this role, he led support of Department of Defense (DoD) and Department of Homeland Security (DHS) clients handling matters before CFIUS and Team Telecom.
-Sam counseled senior government officials at DoD and DHS on the risks associated with foreign investment in general, as well as risks arising from specific, high-profile transactions.
+Before joining Kroll, Sam was Principal Analyst and Director for Transactional Risk at a cleared federal government contractor.
+In this role, he led teams supporting the Department of Defense (DoD) and the Department of Homeland Security (DHS) clients, handling matters before CFIUS and Team Telecom.
+Sam counseled senior government officials at the DoD and the DHS on the risks associated with foreign investment, in general, and risks arising from specific high-profile transactions.
 In addition to this advisory function, Sam worked closely with government leaders to create and enhance foreign investment review policies and processes.
-His contributions included building and maintaining intelligence-sharing communities focused on foreign investment risk; redesigning the Team Telecom interagency process for evaluating national security concerns associated with Federal Communications Commission license applications; representing customer interests during multi-party negotiation of agreements with U.S. and foreign companies; conducting site visits to assess and monitor compliance with national security agreements; and leading the first metrics-based process improvement study for the national security agencies’ mitigation of ongoing foreign investment risk.
+His contributions included building and maintaining intelligence-sharing communities focused on foreign investment risk and redesigning the Team Telecom interagency process for evaluating national security concerns associated with Federal Communications Commission license applications.
+In addition, Sam has represented customer interests during multiparty negotiation of agreements with U.S. and foreign companies and conducted site visits to assess and monitor compliance with national security agreements.
+He also led the first metrics-based process improvement study for the national security agencies’ mitigation of ongoing foreign investment risk.

-Sam started his professional career with Apple, Inc. His achievements included driving platform adoption among developers from zero to thousands of apps during the worldwide launch of Mac OS X, and synthesizing corporate internet platform messaging into Apple’s first strategic response to the emergence of web services technology.
+Sam started his career with Apple, Inc., in a marketing role.
+His achievements include driving platform adoption among developers from zero to thousands of apps during the worldwide launch of Mac OS X. He was also responsible for synthesizing corporate internet platform messaging into Apple’s first strategic response to the emergence of web services technology.

 Sam holds a Masters of Arts degree in Security Studies from the Walsh School of Foreign Service at Georgetown University.